stonepros/stone/doc/mgr/prometheus.rst

 Example to turn up the sync interval to 10 minutes::

-  ceph config set mgr mgr/prometheus/rbd_stats_pools_refresh_interval 600
+  stone config set mgr mgr/prometheus/rbd_stats_pools_refresh_interval 600

 Statistic names and labels
 ==========================

-The names of the stats are exactly as Ceph names them, with illegal characters ``.``, ``-`` and ``::`` translated to ``_``, and ``ceph_`` prefixed to all names.
+The names of the stats are exactly as Stone names them, with illegal characters ``.``, ``-`` and ``::`` translated to ``_``, and ``stone_`` prefixed to all names.

-All *daemon* statistics have a ``ceph_daemon`` label such as "osd.123" that identifies the type and ID of the daemon they come from.
-Some statistics can come from different types of daemon, so when querying e.g. an OSD's RocksDB stats, you would probably want to filter on ceph_daemon starting with "osd" to avoid mixing in the monitor rocksdb stats.
+All *daemon* statistics have a ``stone_daemon`` label such as "osd.123" that identifies the type and ID of the daemon they come from.
+Some statistics can come from different types of daemon, so when querying e.g. an OSD's RocksDB stats, you would probably want to filter on stone_daemon starting with "osd" to avoid mixing in the monitor rocksdb stats.

-The *cluster* statistics (i.e. those global to the Ceph cluster) have labels appropriate to what they report on.
+The *cluster* statistics (i.e. those global to the Stone cluster) have labels appropriate to what they report on.
 For example, metrics relating to pools have a ``pool_id`` label.

-The long running averages that represent the histograms from core Ceph are represented by a pair of ``<name>_sum`` and ``<name>_count`` metrics.
+The long running averages that represent the histograms from core Stone are represented by a pair of ``<name>_sum`` and ``<name>_count`` metrics.
 This is similar to how histograms are represented in `Prometheus <https://prometheus.io/docs/concepts/metric_types/#histogram>`_ and they can also be treated `similarly <https://prometheus.io/docs/practices/histograms/>`_.